NeoktaLabs/ppopgi-project/docs/04b-frontend-ux.md

 ---

-## 6b.
+## 8b.
 Sharing & invitations UX

 Sharing a raffle is treated as an **invitation**, not a call to action.

 The frontend may offer sharing options:
 - after a raffle is created
-- on individual raffle pages
+- on individual raffle views

 Sharing should feel:
 - optional
 - neutral
 - pressure-free

-### UX rules for sharing

-- Sharing must always be **explicitly user-initiated**
-- No automatic posting or prompts tied to rewards
-- No language implying winning, urgency, or endorsement
-- No manipulation of social graphs or contacts

-### Tone & content

 Shared content should:
 - describe what the raffle *is*, not what it *promises*
 - use neutral language such as “View raffle” or “Join if interested”
-- reflect only on-chain facts (e.g. prize, deadline, ticket price)
+- reflect only on-chain facts

-If a user chooses not to share, the UI must not persist or nag.

 ---

-## 7. Errors, reverts, and failure states
+## 9. Errors, reverts, and failure states

 Errors should be treated as part of the experience, not as edge cases.

 The UI should:
-- catch common reverts locally when possible
+- catch common failures locally when possible
 - display human-readable explanations
-- avoid generic “transaction failed” messages
+- avoid generic “something went wrong” messages

 If something cannot be explained clearly,
 the UI should say what is known and what is not.

 ---

-## 8. What the frontend does NOT guarantee
+## 10. What the frontend does NOT guarantee

 The frontend does **not** guarantee:
 - that a raffle will sell enough tickets
 - that randomness returns instantly
-- that gas fees are cheap or stable
+- that energy costs are cheap or stable
 - that users will win

 It guarantees only: